Johnny's Research Farm, Albion, Maine

 Johnny's does not sell genetically modified seeds and it does not breed new varieties using genetic engineering.
 Rather, it breeds plants using traditional methods a slow and painstaking process that can take eight years or more from the first selection to seed sales.

 Rob Johnston started working on plant breeding in 1974 in Massachusetts and he continued at the Albion farm, first hoping to develop a more delicious winter squash.
 "It took a long time.
-I think that the first named variety from the effort was winter squash 'Chestnut', introduced around 1982," Rob said.
+I think that the first named variety from the effort was winter squash 'Chestnut,' introduced around 1982," Rob said.

 The successes have piled up since then, however.
-Johnny's has introduced many new varieties of their own breeding, seven of which have been All America Selections (AAS) Winners.
+Johnny's has introduced many new varieties of its own breeding, seven of which have been All America Selections (AAS) Winners.
 The first AAS Winner came in 1993 with 'Baby Bear' pie pumpkin.
 Other Johnny's AAS Winners include 'Bright Lights' Swiss chard; 'Diva' seedless cucumber; 'Sunshine' Kabocha squash; 'Bonbon' buttercup squash; and 'Carmen' sweet pepper.
 In addition, seeds for AAS Winner 'Honey Bear' acorn squash, bred by Brent Loy of the University of New Hampshire, are produced and marketed exclusively by JSS.

 Another important component of the breeding program is producing enough seeds to make new varieties commercially available.
 To that end, the Johnny's farm includes seed production, from building up the first handful of seeds from the plant breeders to growing a commercial quantity for customers.